Excerpts from the prayer-journal of the Rev J.J Cowan MA (Oxon), Vicar of St Ewolds, Stoke Newington.

 I was tripping from foot to foot as I arrived to open up for Open Church – that was, in part due to the game of hopscotch it’s necessary to play in order to avoid treading on a needle, but it was also from genuine excitement at launching a new expression of church.
 I truly love the smell of mission of an evening.
 There was also a pretty potent smell of marijuana in the air, something I did once try in my headier younger years, although Pippa doesn’t know it; and so I managed to ignore it and focus on the task in hand as I opened the doors.

 I must confess that all sorts of hopes filled my mind.
-With those students on board, we could number twenty people, and then we might make fifty the next week, and a hundred the week after.
+With those students on board, we could number 20 people, and then we might make 50 the next week, and 100 the week after.
 Perhaps this would be the next big thing, a new force for God in the capital.
-I’d be hailed, I would be likely made a bishop.
-St Ewolds would be the Holy Trinity Brompton of East London, and we would welcome a host of young bankers and up-and-coming fund managers who would help finance the digital outreach program I’ve always dreamed of making.
+I’d be hailed, I would likely be made a bishop.
+St Ewolds would be the Holy Trinity Brompton of East London, and we would welcome a host of young bankers and up-and-coming fund managers who would help finance the digital outreach programme I’ve always dreamed of making.
 We’d re-convert a now listless and pagan nation!
 Maybe I would make the list of saints after all.
 Except, contra my previous expectations, I wouldn’t be listed as Jonathan Jeremy Cowan, Martyr but Jonathan Jeremy Cowan, Evangelist.

 ‘Welcome Holy Spirit